mariadb-developers/java-quickstart/microprofile/README.md

 ```

 ## Requirements
-- Java 17 or later.
-Previous versions should work (update the version in the pom.xml file).
+- Java 21 or later.
+Previous versions should work (update the version in the **pom.xml** file).
 Apache Maven.
 - Eclipse GlassFish 6.2.5 or later.
 - MariaDB server.
-If you don't want to install anything extra, try creating a free [SkySQL account](https://cloud.mariadb.com).
-- MariaDB Connector/J 3.0.4 or later.
+- MariaDB Connector/J 3.2.0 or later.
 - An SQL client tool like mariadb, DBeaver, or an SQL integration for your IDE.

 ## Running the app